One new COVID-19 case in Brantford-Brant

 One new COVID-19 case in Brantford-Brant Back to video

+Despite the drop in new cases, active cases increased Wednesday to 11 from 10.

-There is one person hospitalized within the Brant Community Health Care System.
-The health unit reports that no one is hospitalized with the difference due to the fact the person hospitalized may reside from outside of the health unit.
+No COVID patient is hospitalized within the Brant Community Health Care System.

-Since the pandemic began in March 2021, 3,429 people have tested positive for COVID-19 in Brantford and Brant, with 3,403 of those resulting in recovered cases.
+Since the pandemic began in March last year, 3,438 people have tested positive for COVID-19 in Brantford and Brant County, with 3,407 of those resulting in recovered cases.

 There have been 20 deaths in the communities from the virus.

-There have been 190,593 doses of the vaccine administered by the health unit, which is an increase of 1,189 from Thursday.
-The daily number of doses administered is down from the 1,825 doses that were given on Wednesday.
+There have been 195,207 doses of the vaccine administered by the BCHU, meaning 1,302 doses were administered on Tuesday.
+There are 92,081 people who have completed their vaccine series.

-There are 87,170 people who have completed their vaccine series and according to the health unit website, as of Sunday, 74 per cent of area residents aged 18 and older have received at least one dose with 58 per cent having received both doses.
+According to the BCHU website, as of Sunday, 75 per cent of area residents aged 18 and older have received at least one dose with 63 per cent having received both doses.

+Of those aged 12 to 18, 74 per cent have at least one dose and 60 per cent are fully vaccinated.

+All persons in Ontario aged 12 or older this year are eligible to book their COVID-19 vaccine through the province’s website or individual health unit websites.

 Advertisement